KhronosGroup/glTF/extensions/Khronos/KHR_multi_view/README.md

 ## Multi-View Vertex Shader Requirements

-The GL_OVR_multiview and GL_OVR_multiview2 extensions require OpenGL 3.0 or OpenGL ES 3.0.
+The GL_OVR_multiview2 extension requires OpenGL 3.0 or OpenGL ES 3.0 and associated shader versions.
 The `#version` keyword is used to specify the shader version.
 To specify a version 3.0 OpenGL shader, the following is added to the top of the shader.